Marc S. Schneider, M.D.

-Whey protein on the other hand is a superfood when its biologic value is compared to all other food types.
-The BV of whey protein concentrate is slightly higher than egg, and is typically measured at around 104.
+Whey protein, on the other hand, is a superfood when its biologic value is compared to all other food types.
+The BV of whey protein concentrate is slightly higher than an egg and is typically measured at around 104.
 Whey protein isolate however blows all other food types away with a BV measuring 140-159.
 This means that whey, and specifically whey isolate, provides more usable amino acids for growth than all other proteins.

 Please refer to the handy charts found here for more information regarding the rates of protein absorption, as well as the bioavailability of numerous foods.
 This chart will help you better understand what is the best protein.

 Understanding Protein Types | What Is The Best Protein?

 We can basically categorize protein as either those that we would eat as a normal everyday meal (food) or those that humans create through processing in order to produce an enhanced powdered supplement.

 Food protein is either animal based or plant-based.
 There are proponents of both, and both have their detractors.